ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 # Security Considerations

-The Taskprov extension has the same security and privacy considerations as the core DAP protocol.
-In addition, successful execution of a DAP task implies agreement on the task configuration.
-This is provided by binding the parameters to the task ID, which in turn is bound to each report uploaded for a task.
-Furthermore, inclusion of the Taskprov extension in the task configuration means Aggregators that do not implement this extension will reject the report as required by {{Section 4.2.2 of !DAP}}.

-The task provisioning mechanism in {{taskprov}} extends the threat model of DAP by including a new logical role, called the Author.
+The DAP-Taskprov header extends the threat model of DAP by including a new logical role, called the Author.
 The Author is responsible for configuring Clients prior to task execution.
 For privacy we consider the Author to be under control of the adversary.
 It is therefore incumbent on protocol participants to verify the privacy parameters of a task before opting in.

 Another risk is that the Author could configure a unique task to fingerprint a Client.
 Although Client anonymization is not guaranteed by DAP, some systems